daserzw/satosa-oidc-to-saml/README.md

 	    - {url: http://md.idem.garr.it/metadata/idem-test-metadata-sha256.xml, cert: idem-signer-20220121.pem}
  ```

-- insert all the user interface information that will go into the metadata:
+- insert all the user interface information that will go into the metadata.:

  ```
      service: